 The winter solstice falls on December 21, marking the official start of winter.
 It is the shortest day and longest night of the year.

-The days will start to get longer and as the old adage says,”When the days lengthen the cold strengthens.”
+After the solstice, the days will start to get longer, and as the old adage says,”When the days lengthen, the cold strengthens.”

-Even so, I appreciate seeing a brighter western horizon when I get out of work at 5pm.
+Even so, I appreciate seeing a brighter western horizon when I get out of work in the evening.
 The sun begins its climb toward summer and each day brings us one day closer to spring.

 Nearly every ancient culture had myths surrounding the return of light after the winter solstice.
 As the sun coursed lower in the sky, it seemed to ancient peoples that the sun might be disappearing forever.